JakeyMarsh1/ledgerly/README.md

 ## Agile Development

 This project is managed using agile practices.
 User stories, tasks, and progress are tracked on the [Project Board](https://github.com/users/JakeyMarsh1/projects/9/views/1).

+I used the MoSCoW prioritization method to classify features and tasks:
+- **Must Have:** Essential for the MVP to function correctly (e.g., transaction CRUD, user authentication).
+- **Should Have:** Important but not critical for the MVP (e.g., category management, responsive design).
+- **Could Have:** Nice-to-have features that enhance user experience (e.g., CSV import/export, receipt attachments).
+- **Won't Have (for now):** Deferred features that may be revisited post-MVP (e.g., advanced analytics, social login).

 ---